davidegat/AIRCBot/README.md

 ### Security
 - Requires password-based authentication for private messaging.
-- Implements anti-brute-force measures with temporary blocking for multiple failed login attempts.
+- Implements basic anti-brute-force measures with temporary blocking for multiple failed login attempts.
 - Uses a local LLM by default to increase privacy.
 - No secure connection support by now.